whiskey-hotel/tennis-court-locator/README.md

 I tried to do this on my local machine, but there doesn't appear to be support for `Apple M1 chips`, so this was completed in `Google colab`.

 ## Mapping service
-The main mapping service I utilized was [Leaflet](https://leafletjs.com/index.html).
-The service is open-source and comes with tons of interactive features.
+The main mapping component library I used was [Leaflet](https://leafletjs.com/index.html).
+The library is open-source and comes with tons of interactive features and useful plugins.

 The map tile imagery service I used came from the [ArcGIS World Imagery map server](http://leaflet-extras.github.io/leaflet-providers/preview/#filter=Esri).